Home » Guides » Holders, Beneficiaries, and Backup Grantees

 Partnering Easement Holders

-Easement holders may form a partnering relationship for a single project (similar to a joint venture in a business context) or may come to form it for a series of projects (similar to a partnership in a business context).
+Easement holders may form a partnering relationship for a single project (similar to a joint venture in a business context) or for a series of projects (similar to a partnership in a business context).
 The essence of a partnering relationship is that it is a long-term commitment to manage one or more easements together, not separately.

 Partnering Advantages